Number of sessions: 1

 In order to actively participate, participants are required to prepare an example from their research or supervision experience(s) which they felt compromised scientific integrity.
 You will discuss this further in class.

-- The National Academy Press 'On being a scientist: a guide to responsible conduct in research (3rd ed.)
+- “On being a scientist: A guide to responsible conduct in research” by the National Academy Press

 Suzanna (Sanne) Opree is an Assistant Professor of Quantitative Research Methods in the Department of Media and Communication at Erasmus University Rotterdam.